Your CTO Shouldn't Be Your DevOps Team

 Don't Want to Hire

-You want the systems and ownership, but you do not want to add a full-time DevOps hire just to get there.
+You want proper systems and ownership, but you don't want to add a full-time DevOps salary to get there.

 Process